Masha-M-Stephen/Ridge-Lasso-and-Elastic-Net-Regression-Rstudio-/README.md

     ## RMSEP = 15.26172   MAEP= 12.80444   MAPEP= 0.2365689

-1. BONUS: Fit an Elastic Net to these data, fine tune it, and compare the predictive performance to ridge and LASSO.
+F. Fit an Elastic Net to these data, fine tune it, and compare
+    the predictive performance to ridge and LASSO.
 (10 pts.)

 ``` r